vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 * They have struggled to find success in the space of influencing policy around labor mobility or migration more generally.
-They've exited the space in various ways, including exiting Niskanen Center, exitig Labor Mobility Partnerships after helping start it, and reducing ongoing commitment to the Center for Global Development's migration program to $200,000/year.
+They've exited the space in various ways, including exiting Niskanen Center, exiting Labor Mobility Partnerships after helping start it, and reducing ongoing commitment to the Center for Global Development's migration program to $200,000/year.